 SOLUTION: If you are a little mechanical and don’t mind working with small parts, you should be able to disassemble and clean your John Deere carburetor following the instructions in this guide.

 Unsure about tackling the cleaning of your carburetor?
 Have your local lawn mower repair shop clean it for you.
 Another option to fix your carburetor issues is purchasing and installing a new carburetor.

-Wrong Engine Oil in a John Deere Lawn Mower
+Wrong Engine Oil

 It is best to use air-cooled engine oil that contains a high concentration of zinc.
 Zinc is an additive used as a cooling agent.

 This type of oil varies from the oil used in cars.
 A car uses water in a liquid to cool the engine while a John Deere gas lawn mower uses air to cool its small engine.